 - Note that this seat has a high base and must be attached to the vehicle using the top tether.

-- Studies of the seat done without the tether has shown a three fold increase in injury force data in crash testing.
+- A tether is essential as with all modern car seats.
+Studies of seats done without the tether have shown a three-fold increase in injury-producing force during crash testing.

 - Rear seat harness

 - E-Z-On Modified Vest – Model M203 or 101M2

 - Accommodates children 2-12 years and 20-100 pounds